-This paper aims to provide missiological responses to the tension between Christian faith and African identity.
-African identity is more linked to African cultures which are formed and defined by the African traditional religions.
+This paper aims to provide missiological responses to the tension between the Christian faith and African identity.
+African identity is more linked to African cultures, defined by the African Traditional Religions, which have different beliefs and practices from Christianity.
 Andrew Isiguzo says that "traditional religion is the center of African identity.
 Unfortunately, the desire for traditional religious practices started diminishing when the first European missionaries set foot on African soil" (Isiguzo, 2008, p.
 181).
-This reveals that the Christian faith did not leave Africans the same about their identity.
-Nevertheless, this change in African identity has put Africans in a crisis regarding their belonging.
-Some struggle to define their identity after joining the Christian faith.
+This reveals that the Christian faith did not leave Africans the same regarding their identity.
+Nevertheless, this change in African identity after joining the Christian faith.
 They wonder if they are still Africans when they are asked to stop partaking in some African customs and beliefs.
-The central question for this research is: What can help Congolese Christians overcome the tension between Christian faith and African identity?
-This question will lead to providing five missiological responses to the tension between the Christian faith and African Identity.
+My research question is: What can help Congolese Christians overcome the tension between Christian faith and African identity?
+Through this question, five missiological responses will be given in this research to help Congolese Christians eradicate or minimize the tension between the Christian faith and African identity.

 Africa is a huge continent with many sub-cultures regarding each country.
-That is the reason why in this research, I am not "presupposing that all African societies have the same explanations for events, the same language, and the same mode of dressing and so on.
+That is why in this research, I am not "presupposing that all African societies have the same explanations for events, the same language, the same mode of dressing, and so on.
 Rather, there are underlying similarities shared by many African societies which, when contrasted with other cultures, reveal a wide gap of difference" (Idang, 2015, p.
 97).
-In this paper will mention aspects of similarity in African cultures while focusing on Congolese Christians regarding the tension between the Christian faith and African identity.
+This paper will mention aspects of similarity in African cultures while focusing on Congolese Christians regarding the tension between the Christian faith and African identity.

 "Africans do share some dominant traits in their belief systems and have similar values that mark them out from other peoples of the world.
-Some social values, especially in African society cannot exactly be separated from religious, moral, political values.
+Some social values, especially in African society cannot exactly be separated from religious, moral, and political values.
 Religion in African societies seems to be the fulcrum around which every activity revolves.
 For instance, it possesses the concept of a Supreme Being which is invisible and indigenous.
 It holds a belief in the existence of the human soul and the soul does not die with the body.
 African traditional religion also has the belief that good and bad spirits do exist and that these spirits are what make communication with the Supreme being possible" (Idang, 2015, p.
 100,103,104)

 As scholars have demonstrated, the similarity in African cultures lies in the fact that all African cultures are based on traditional religions.
 African rituals find their meaning and purpose in their traditional religions.
 It is difficult to separate an African from his traditional religions.
 However, Christianity has attempted to do so, and that is why tension has arisen between the Christian faith and African identity.
-The reason is that Christianity is also a religion but with opposite truths and values that contradict African traditional religions.
-In the paragraphs, I will make the facts of differentiation clearer.
+The reason is that Christianity is also a religion but with opposite core values and practices that contradict African Traditional Religions.
+In other sections below, I will make the facts of differentiation between Christianity and African Traditional Religions clearer.